 By Gene Russell, Manex President & CEO

-While developing strategies and business plans, we like to look at data.
+While developing strategies and business plans for California manufacturers, we like to look at data.
 Specifically, we look at the industry segment or segments that the company is operating in, as well as 3 to 5-year company financials.
 It is helpful to understand the economy, the industry itself, governmental assistance if any, key external drivers, first-tier suppliers, second-tier suppliers, first-tier buyers, and second-tier buyers.
 It is important to look at similar industries as well.
 These could be faster-growing adjacent industries that we may consider expanding the company into.
 Finally, it is helpful to compare the company’s operating and financial data to the industry in a form of benchmarking:

 - Revenue Growth